divyasajjan1/datacollection_challenge/README.md

         > 1867

     - What are the coldest and the warmest months on Mars (at the location of Curiosity)?
-        > From the bar plot, it appears that the coldest month seems to be the third month as it has the lowest temperature and the hottest month seems to be the eighth   month as it is has the highest temperature on Mars, on average.
-Either ways, the temperature is a lot colder compared to Earth.
+        > From the bar plot, it appears that the coldest month seems to be the third month as it has the lowest temperature and the hottest month seems to be the eighth month as it has the highest temperature on Mars, on average.
+Either way, the temperature is a lot colder compared to Earth.

     - Which months have the lowest and the highest atmospheric pressure on Mars?
         > From the bar plot, on average, the sixth month seems to have the lowest and the ninth month seems to have the highest atmospheric pressure.